2024 Best MIDI Pad Controller Recommended List

 Ideally, you want your controller to feel like an extension of your DAW.
 This makes your workflow more productive when you don’t have to reach for your computer mouse or look at your computer screen too often.

 Most MIDI pad controllers come with buttons that have transport, tempo and other control/navigation functions.
 Some controllers also have knobs and faders for controlling effects and parameters of the mixer on your DAW in real-time.
+Other pad controllers work in tandem with software instruments or plugins as well.
 Also keep an eye out for those that have lear and intuitive displays, preferably those with OLED display.
 Having a good display makes it easier to make adjustments, especially when using the MIDI pad controller in live performance.

 Power Supply